roXiva RX1 Sessions

 roXiva works best when used intentionally, with a clear aim for the session, and as part of a broader regulation and recovery strategy.

-How roXiva pairs with other modalities
+How roXiva pairs with the other devices

 With Shiftwave